golang/vulndb/doc/format.md

 A short (<=100 characters) textual description of the vulnerability, usually of the form "PROBLEM in MODULE(s)", e.g:
 `summary: "Man-in-the-middle attack in golang.org/x/crypto/ssh`.

+To allow for easy visual differentiation, each report must have a unique summary.

 ## `description`